Code-Institute-Submissions/djrowley2104-MS4-nutz-about/README.md

 ### I decided to follow the Boutique ADO mini project closely in order to make the process much easier for me, I have lost to learn about coding and this project has been the most daunting due to the scale and complexity of the mile stone project.
 ### I have designed this site to give the hardware shopper the ability to buy hardware products.
 ### The site could be further developed to show more hardware items, and add more detailed searches and maybe add a deal of the week function.
 Due to not having the time I have not added any deals.
 # Site Goals
 ## The site design
 ### The site is designed to be clear and uncluttered, allowing the users to find products and purchase them with ease.
 The site does not have many products but once the mechanics of getting the product to view and then transferring them from the development area to the final deployed site have been proven.
-Adding more products and developing the site is just more of the same.
+Adding more products and developing the site is just more of the same, I decided to only add 20 ish products to the project.
 # UX / User Experience
 ## First Time Visitor Goals
 ### As a first time visitor, I want them to be able to be able to, either;  login and create an account easily or if they want to enter the site without an account.
 The users are told that having an account will make the purchase easier and quicker, but should they choose not to create an account that is fine.